 Google Ad Manager (Google DFP) is one of the reliable ad servers for publishers.
-This article aims to simplify one of its ad tag types ‘Google Publisher Tag‘, which is basically an overhaul of how usual ad tags work.
+This article aims to simplify one of its ad tag types ‘Google Publisher Tag‘, which is an overhaul of how usual ad tags work.

 Before explaining what Google Publisher Tag is, let’s get a brief overview of the different types of ad tags available in Google Ad Manager.